John Man (author): Career

-After working in journalism with Reuters and in publishing with Time Life Books, Man turned to writing, with occasional forays into film, TV and radio.
+After working in journalism with Reuters and in publishing with Time Life Books, Man turned to writing, with occasional forays into film, TV, and radio.

-In the 1990s, he began a series on the revolutions in writing: writing itself, the alphabet and printing with movable type.
+In the 1990s, he began a series on the revolutions in writing: writing itself, the alphabet, and printing with movable type.
 This resulted in two books, Alpha Beta and The Gutenberg Revolution, both republished in 2009.

 He returned to the subject of Mongolia with Gobi: Tracking the Desert, the first book on the region since the 1920s.
 Work in Mongolia led to Genghis Khan: Life, Death and Resurrection, published in 2004, which has so far appeared in 21 languages.
 Attila the Hun and Kublai Khan: The Mongol King Who Remade China, published in 2005 and 2006, respectively, completed a trilogy on Asian leaders.

 In 2007 John Man was awarded Mongolia's Friendship Medal for his contributions to UK–Mongolian relations.

-Man's 2007 book The Terracotta Army coincided with the British Museum exhibition (September 2007 – April 2008).
+Man's 2007 book, The Terracotta Army, coincided with the British Museum exhibition (September 2007 – April 2008).
 This was followed by The Great Wall, published in 2008.
 The Leadership Secrets of Genghis Khan (2009) combines history and leadership theory.
-Xanadu: Marco Polo and the Discovery of the East was published in autumn 2009, and Samurai: The Last Warrior, the story of Saigō Takamori's doomed 1877 rebellion against the Japanese emperor, was published in February 2011.
+Xanadu: Marco Polo and the Discovery of the East was published in the autumn of 2009, and Samurai: The Last Warrior, the story of Saigō Takamori's doomed 1877 rebellion against the Japanese emperor, was published in February 2011.

 The Mongol Empire (2014) tells the story of the world's greatest land empire, established by Genghis and taken to its fullest extent by his grandson Kublai.
 It develops two major themes touched on in previous books: the nature of the Mongols' ideology of world rule and the consequences for the modern world of Kublai's conquest of all China.

 Also in 2014, Xanadu: Marco Polo and Europe's Discovery of the East was acquired by HarperCollins US, who retitled the book Marco Polo to accompany the 10-part Netflix original TV series Marco Polo.

 He is married to writer Timberlake Wertenbaker.
+Together, they translated the English production of the Mongolian play The Mongol Khan.